-4.11.5 Mounting Base for Current Transformers, Three-Phase Services
+4.9.4 Mounting Base for Current Transformers, Three-Phase Services

 The customer installs this CT mounting base in the CT cabinet for three-phase services.
 This mounting base accepts bar-type current transformers, only.

-For overhead or underground services, the customer electrical contractor connects the line and load conductors to the terminals on the mounting base.
+For overhead or underground services, the customer's electrical contractor connects the line and load conductors to the terminals on the mounting base.
 The mounting base must be rated for fault current of 50,000 amperes, minimum.

-Based on EUSERC 329B (Refer to Figure 4-11, Page 68)
+Based on EUSERC 329B (Refer to Figure 4-10)

-4.12 SWITCHBOARD METERING
+4.10 SWITCHGEAR METERING

-A custom-built switchboard is required for services over 800 amperes.
-Switchboard metering may also be used on 201-800 amp services, at the customer's option.
-The switchboard will include the switchboard service section, current transformer (CT) mounting base, and a means for locking the CT cabinet with independent access by CEL.
-The customer must submit one set of drawings to CEL for approval, prior to shipment of the switchboard from the manufacturer.
+A custom-built Switchgear may be utilized for three phase services, typically for those over 800 amperes.
+The switchgear will include the switchgear service section, current transformer (CT) mounting base, and a means for locking the CT cabinet with independent access by CEL.
+The customer must submit one set of drawings to CEL for approval, prior to shipment of the switchgear from the manufacturer.

 The point of delivery must be no more than 5 feet vertical or horizontal inside the building from the point of entrance.
-Locate the metering compartment on the supply side off the main switch or breaker, with the CTs in a CT compartment.
+Locate the metering compartment on the supply side off the main switch or breaker (i.e. the metering MUST be Hot Sequenced), with the CT's in a CT compartment.
 The meter socket and test switch will be installed outside the building less than 50 feet from the CT compartment.
+The Switchgear may be located outside - if it is rated appropriately - or inside.
 The space below this compartment's barrier may be used as the main switch (breaker) compartment, or a load distribution compartment, or a bottom-fed terminating pull section.
 CEL will own, provide, and install the meter and related wiring between the meter and CT's.
-CEL will provide the CT's and the electrical contractor will install the CT in the CT cabinet.
-CEL is responsible for the wiring between the CTs and the meter.

-Mount each socket outside the building and connect it to the switchboard with approved conduit.

-(Refer to Figure 4-8, Page 65 for the 6-Teminal Socket for single-phase services using CTs)
+CEL will provide the CT's and the electrical contractor will install the CT's in the CT compartment.
+CEL is responsible for the wiring between the CT's and the meter.
+Mount each socket outside the building and connect it to the switchgear with approved conduit.
+(Refer to Figure 4-9 for the 13-Terminal socket for three-phase services using CTs)